PostHog/posthog.com/contents/founders/first-1000-users.md

 ### Important decisions we made

-All our established competitors were focused on product managers and selling to execs, so we figured being developer-focused was the best choice.

 On the product side, we decided to:

 #### 1. Build a product for developers

-We chose developers because (i) existing products weren’t developer-friendly, and (ii) it was an audience we understood and enjoyed working with.
+We chose developers because (i) established competitors were focused on product managers and selling to execs, and (ii) it was an audience we understood and enjoyed working with.

 #### 2. Focus on self-hosting